A High Energy Breakfast Smoothie

 When to Drink This Energy Smoothie

-Morning is the best time for this particular smoothie recipe, ideally as a breakfast replacement.
+Morning is the best time for this energizing smoothie recipe, ideally as a breakfast replacement.

 With a bit of practice you should be able to make it up in under a minute, with another minute for a quick wash of your blender.
 Even the busiest person has time for that in the morning and it certainly beats sugary cereal, both in terms of taste and nutrition.